 Specialist support for students applying to the Universities of Oxford or Cambridge.

-Success Mentor scheme for Business students.
-Receive training in mentoring and supporting fellow business students.
-Opportunity to receive mentoring and advice from successful local business people.
+Mentor scheme for Business and Law students.
+Receive training in mentoring and supporting fellow students and an opportunity to receive advice from representatives from successful local businesses.

 Student led discussion, dissection and deconstruction of philosophical issues and arguments.

 Weekly meetings with a broad range of speakers – local MPs, councillors, activists, journalists, academics and many more.
 A chance to meet, discuss, contest and listen to viewpoints you may have never considered before.

 A safe place for LGBTQ+ students and their straight allies to meet, find support and campaign for change.Raspberry Pi Club

 A club for Computer Science students to get together and explore fun side projects to further their interest in the subject.
 These can be used to stand out on a UCAS or Apprenticeship application.
 Projects ideas are decided by students and have included:- The Octa-Pi - 8 Raspberry Pi’s linked together to solve a single problem, an Internet Doorbell that sends a notification to your phone if someone rings the bell, a Robotic Arm, Amazon Alexa running via Raspberry Pi and a Robot Car.

 The following recreational activities are offered to all students on Wednesday afternoons (or sometimes on other occasions during the week):

 The following small qualifications at levels 2 may be added to three A levels (or equivalent) to complete a study programme and broaden your CV.